liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 ---
 title: "Forms"
-description: "Forms usage tips."
+description: "Forms is one of the most used patterns in Lexicon.
+Forms capture information from the user and transmits it to the system either to store, to produce an action or both at same time.
+Forms in Lexicon are defined to be full width."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Forms is one of the most used patterns in Lexicon.
-Forms capture information from the user and transmits it to the system either to store, to produce an action or both at same time.
-Forms in Lexicon are defined to be full width.
+{$page.description}

 ### Structure